 The EU Marine Strategy Framework Directive, adopted in 2008, completes the coverage of the whole water cycle by EU legislation and makes use of the approaches already enshrined in the EU Water Framework Directive, adopted in 2000.
 Crucially, it applies an ecosystem-based approach to managing human activities that impact the marine environment.
 In addition, it specifies the designation of Marine Protected Areas as a means for Europe's seas to achieve 'good environmental status' by 2020.

 In 2007, the European Commission presented its vision for an Integrated Maritime Policy (IMP) for the European Union, with the Marine Framework Directive serving as its environmental pillar.
 Member States adopted the IMP - often referred to as the 'Blue Book' - along with a detailed Action Plan (EC, 2007b).
-Among other things, the IMP refers to the maritime spatial planning and integrated coastal zone management (ICZM) as key planning tools for sustainable development of marine areas and coastal regions; calls for national integrated maritime policies in the EU Member
+Among other things, the IMP refers to the maritime spatial planning and integrated coastal zone management (ICZM) as key planning tools for sustainable development of marine areas and coastal regions; calls for national integrated maritime policies in the EU Member States; and envisages a European network for maritime surveillance (EC, 2007b).

-Map 4.1 Marine Sites of Community Importance (SCIs) in the European Union, December 2009
+Map 1 Marine Sites of Community Importance (SCIs) in the European Union, December 2009

-Source: ETC/BD, 2009.
+Source: Natura 2000, 2009.